 Batwa Trail in Mgahinga Gorilla Park

-Mgahinga Gorilla National Park is where the Batwa Trail takes place.
-Formerly Mgahinga park was a home to the Batwa tribe but unfortunately were evicted from Mgahinga Gorilla Park to conserve mountain gorillas an endangered species and were given no compensation because they had no title to land.
+Mgahinga Gorilla National Park a place where the Batwa Trail takes place daily.
+Mgahinga National park is formerly a home to the Batwa tribe but unfortunately were evicted from Mgahinga Gorilla Park to conserve mountain gorillas an endangered species and were given no compensation because they had no title to land.

 They were forced to abandon their low-impact, nomadic lifestyle.
 Now landless, they work when they can for local farmers, and the only time they are permitted to re-enter their cherished forest is as tour guides on Batwa Trail in Mgahinga where they invite visitors to discover the magic of their old home.